 I met with a Realtor to talk about properties in the Cape Coral area, so I wanted to look more professional.
-I wore the black shirt and white pants with the white cardigan tied around my shoulders.
+I wore a black shirt and white pants with the white cardigan tied around my shoulders.

 On the day it rained often, I was glad I took a jacket with me.
 The sun was blinding when it did peek out from the clouds.
 The sandals were the most weather worthy shoes I had.

 The denim shirt over the silver/gray tank top and white jeans were a comfortable look for a day of sightseeing in Fort Myers and Naples.

 Another evening look included white jeans, the white tank, and the navy blazer.
-I tied a forty inch turquoise scarf from my shopping site as a necklace and tucked the ends into the sleeves of the tank top.
+I tied a forty-inch turquoise scarf as a necklace and tucked the ends into the straps of the top.

 I walked all along the docks and looked in the windows of the shops on the boardwalk by the hotel on the first evening.
 The jacket over the white tank top and dark wash jeans were a good option for the cool air near the water.

 I went to Barnes & Noble twice while I was there.
 Do I read too much?

 Black with white is one of my favorite color combos.
 The black tank, black jeans, and white cardigan were another late in the day look that served me well.

-This long sleeve tee was the only item of clothing I purchased while on the trip.
-It served me well as I was walking on the beach one morning.
+This long-sleeve tee was the only item of clothing I purchased while on the trip.
+I wore it as I was walking on the beach one morning.

 The most valuable lesson I have learned from packing for travel is that I don’t need many clothes.
 I do need items that can be mixed and matched to create looks that are changed with accessories.
 I favor the classic silhouettes that work with my shape, and I have been applying this same lesson to my wardrobe at home lately.
 Some may say that this is a boring way to dress, but why reinvent the wheel every day with looks that may or may not work for me?
 Trendy items look dated in a few months, and I tire of them very quickly.
 I can wear clothes I have now for years.